lessen/src/docs/abcd.md

         if  predict == x     : i.c[x] += 1
         else                 : i.a[x] += 1

+  def knowns(i,x):
+    """
     Ensure we know class `x`.
-If `x` is new, then we have to back date the "a" value (true negatives).
+If `x` is new, then we have to back date  the "a" value

-  def knowns(i,x):
+    (true negatives).
+    """
     if not x in i.known:
       i.known[x]= i.a[x]= i.b[x]= i.c[x]=i.d[x]=0.0
     i.known[x] += 1
     if (i.known[x] == 1):
       i.a[x] = i.yes + i.no

-Pretty print header

   def header(i):
+    "Pretty print header"
     print("#",
         ('{0:20s} {1:11s}   {2:4s} {3:4s} {4:4s}'+\
         '{5:4s}{6:4s} {7:3s} {8:3s} {9:3s} '+ \